Plutonomicon/cardano-transaction-lib/doc/getting-started.md

 $ cardano-cli address key-gen --normal-key --signing-key-file payment.skey --verification-key-file payment.vkey
 ```

-The signing key can be loaded to CTL using `Contract.Wallet.KeyFile.mkKeyWalletFromFile` See also `examples/Pkh2PkhKeyWallet.purs`.
+The signing key can be loaded to CTL using `WalletSpec`'s `UseKeys` constructor.
+See `examples/Pkh2PkhKeyWallet.purs`.

 From here you can submit transactions that will be signed with your private key, or perhaps export transactions to be tested with external tools such as [`plutip` testing tool](https://github.com/mlabs-haskell/plutip).
 We are currently working on integration with the plutip.
 These will be included in an upcoming release of CTL.